cambiegroup/flowchem/docs/devices/pumps/elite11.md

 [device.my-elite11-pump]  # This is the pump identifier type = "Elite11"
 port = "COM11"  # This will be /dev/tty* under linux/MacOS
 address = 0  # Only needed for daisy-chaining.
-The address can be set on the pump, see manufacturer manual. syringe_diameter = "4.6 mm" syringe_volume = "1 ml"
-baudrate = 115200  # Values between 9,600 and 115,200 can be selected on the pump!
+The address can be set on the pump, see manufacturer manual.
+The pump directly connected to the computer MUST be set 0, subsequent devices in daisy chain must be >0 and uniquely numbered syringe_diameter = "4.6 mm" syringe_volume = "1 ml" baudrate = 115200  # Values between 9,600 and 115,200 can be selected on the pump!
 (115200 assumed if not specified)